shawngmc/dotfiles/README.md

 # dotfiles
-Shawn McNaughton's dotfiles in a homesick-compatible package
+Shawn McNaughton's dotfiles and system setup scripts in a homesick-compatible package

 # Usage